htran1902/SpikyPop/README.md

  For more details, see :

  H. Tran, S. Le Cam, R. Ranta and V. Louis-Dorr.
-Modelling and analysis of extracellular action potentials.
+Fast simulation of extracellular action potential signatures based on a morphological filtering approximation.
 In Journal of Computational Neuroscience, 2019. [under review]

  H. Tran, R. Ranta, S. Le Cam and V. Louis-Dorr.
 Extracellular recordings simulation : a time-efficient method to model action potentials signatures of neuronal populations.
 In the NeuroFrance, Marseille, France, 2019.